The Best Burgers You Have To Eat In Memphis

-So here are mine: Brass Door’s classic cheeseburger has been perfectly cooked, juicy, and delicious every time.
+So here are mine: Brass Door's classic cheeseburger has been perfectly cooked, juicy, and delicious every time (sadly, they're temporarily closed).
 Flying Saucer downtown brought back that thick gastropub burger with the froufrou toppings and I. am. here. for. it.
-Back during the Foodnado of ’14 when a bunch of burger places opened, I thought LBOE had the best of the bunch- I actually loved the Fritos on it.
+Back during the Foodnado of '14 when a bunch of burger places opened, I thought LBOE had the best of the bunch- I actually loved the Fritos on it.

-For a greasy griddle burger, I crave Soul Burgers from E&H, Wimpy’s, and Sear Shack.
-I would probably marry the Alex’s Greek Burger if I could, but Roxy’s – my other love – would get too jealous.
-I also really like Hopdoddy and Huey’s and eat them on a regular basis.
+For a greasy griddle burger, I crave Soul Burgers from E&H and Wimpy's, and Sear Shack.
+I would probably marry the Alex's Greek Burger if I could, but Roxie's—my other love—would get too jealous.
+I also really like Huey's and eat their burgers and big fat onion rings on a regular basis.

 This post is about a) some of the well-known Memphis burgers, b) burgers endorsed by one of my trusted sources, and c) ones I have tried and think are worth you trying.
 Got one you adore that's not on the list?
 Leave it in the comments!
 We'll have the best comment section in town!